sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-06-01-input-output-googlesheets.md

 permalink: /resources/:categories/:title:output_ext
 ---

-This post covers one of the most basic aspect of interacting with a Google Sheets through App Script which is accessing some data contained in a cell within a sheet and writing data to a cell.
+This post covers one of the most basic aspects of interacting with a Google Sheets through App Script which is accessing some data contained in a cell within a sheet and writing data to a cell.

 ### Let's access the content of a cell using App Script